-Algorithm 6.6 Partition tolerant and available ATM
+Algorithm 20.6 Partition tolerant and available ATM

 - 1: if bank reachable then

-- Synchronize local view of balances 2:
+- 2: Synchronize local view of balances between ATM and bank

-- if balance of customer insufficient then 3:
+- 3: if balance of customer insufficient then

-- Display error and abort 4:
+- 4: ATM displays error and aborts user interaction

-- end if 5:
+- 5: end if

 - 6: end if

-- 7: Dispense cash - 8: Log withdrawal for synchronization
+- 7: ATM dispenses cash

+- 8: ATM logs withdrawal for synchronization

-- Algorithm 6.6 is partition tolerant and available since it continues to process requests even when the bank is not reachable - The ATM's local view of the balances may diverge from the balances as seen by the bank, therefore consistency is no longer guaranteed. - The algorithm will synchronize any changes it made to the local balances back to the bank once connectivity is re-established.
+- Algorithm 20.6 is partition tolerant and available since it continues to process requests even when the bank is not reachable. - The ATM's local view of the balances may diverge from the balances as seen by the bank, therefore consistency is no longer guaranteed. - The algorithm will synchronize any changes it made to the local balances back to the bank once connectivity is re-established.
 This is known as eventual consistency.

-Definition 6.7 (Eventual Consistency).
+Definition 20.7 (Eventual Consistency).
 If no new updates to the shared state are issued, then eventually the system is in a quiescent state, i.e., no more messages need to be exchanged between nodes, and the shared state is consistent.

-- Eventual consistency is a form of weak consistency. - Eventual consistency guarantees that the state is eventually agreed upon, but the nodes may disagree temporarily. - During a partition, different updates may by semantically conflicting with each other.
+- Eventual consistency is a form of weak consistency. - Eventual consistency guarantees that the state is eventually agreed upon, but the nodes may disagree temporarily. - During a partition, different updates may semantically conflict with each other.
 A conflict resolution mechanism is required to resolve the conflicts and allow the nodes to eventually agree on a common state.